 The exact height of the knee wall is your choice.
 The higher the knee wall, the greater the amount of useful wall space you create in your finished attic.
 But you do so at the expense of floor space.
 So, it is a delicate balancing act.

 The knee wall, by itself, can provide some degree of insulation against air infiltration from the outside.
 However, the knee wall is usually not enough to provide all the insulation you need.

-To accomplish this, the U.S. Department of Energy recommends that you:
+To accomplish this, the U.S. Department of Energy recommends that you complete several steps: